AyoubSirai/htninja/README.md

 **HtNinja** is a local man-in-the-middle (MITM) proxy packaged as a desktop app.
 Point a browser or any HTTP-aware client at it, trust the generated Root CA, and inspect live HTTPS traffic in a clean history table with request/response viewers.

-It is built for **authorized security testing, debugging, and learning** — when you need Burp-style interception without leaving a lightweight Electron app.
+It is built for **authorized security testing, debugging, and learning**.

 | Capability | What you get |
 |---|---|